psychoinformatics-de/fairly-big-processing-workflow/README.md

 If there are less than 5000 branches to merge, you will probably be fine by merging all branches at once.
 With more branches, the branch names can exceed your terminal length limitation.
-In these cases, we recommend merging them in batches of 5000:
+In these cases, we recommend merging them in batches of, e.g., 5000:

 ```
 $ git merge -m "Merge computing results (5k batch)" $(for i in $(head -5000 ../haveres.txt | tail -5000); do echo origin/$i; done)
 ```

-Please note: Merging the batches progressively slows down.
-When merging ~40k branches, we save the following times (in minutes) for merging batches:
+Please note: The Merging operations progressively slows down with a large amount of branches.
+When merging ~40k branches in batches of 5000, we saw the following merge times (in minutes) for the batches:
 15min,  22min, 32min, 40min, 49min, 58min, 66min

 4. Push the merge back